KWARC/GLIF/README.md

 Prerequisites
 -------------

+This package requires Python 3 (or newer) and this README assumes that this is the default python version.
+If in doubt, use `python3` instead of `python` and `python3 -m pip` instead of `pip`.

 If you haven't installed GF already, get it from the official [download website](https://www.grammaticalframework.org/download/index.html).

 For graph visualization GF uses [graphviz](http://www.graphviz.org/), so please make sure you have it installed: